Why become a WPBSA World Snooker Coach?

 But why should you become a snooker coach?

 Whether it is helping young players dreaming of becoming the next Ronnie O’Sullivan, or those who want to play recreationally and simply want to improve their game, there is a key role to be played by accredited snooker coaches across the world.

 What you will learn

-By completing our level one and two courses, you can join our team and gain the following skills:
+By completing one of our coaching courses, you can join our team and gain the following skills:

-- Learn how to run your own Cue Zone, organise a snooker event and develop junior clubs in your area
+- Learn how to set up and deliver with confidence your own Cue Zone and develop junior snooker clubs in your area.

-- Understand where you can get help regarding the rules of the game
+- Understand where you can get support regarding the rules of the game.